awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 Note that according to the current
-[Hierarchy Keyring Cache Identifier formula](#hierarchy-keyring-cache-identifier-formula), if two KMS Relationships Hierarchy Keyrings are called with two different keystores but the same branch-key-id, there will be a collision (the branch-key-version will also have to co-incide in case of Decryption Branch Key Materials).
+[Hierarchy Keyring Cache Identifier formula](#hierarchy-keyring-cache-identifier-formula), if two KMS Relationships Hierarchy Keyrings are called with two different Key Stores but the same branch-key-id, there will be a collision (the branch-key-version will also have to co-incide in case of Decryption Branch Key Materials).